mxmlnbln/osm-transit-extractor/documentation/README.md

   * with `stop_position` => the object is a StopPosition
   * with `platform` => the object is a Platform
   * else : consider value as invalid and continue as if `public_transport` is unset (see below)
-* else if the property `highway=bus_stop` is present and the object is contained in (at least) a Route
+* else if the object is contained in (at least) a Route
   * if one of the Routes have `public_transport:version = 2`
     * if the stop has the role `platform`, `platform_exit_only`, `platform_entry_only` => the object is a Platform
     * if the stop has the role `stop`, `stop_exit_only` or `stop_entry_only` => the object is a StopPosition
     * else => check with an other Route
   * else => this stop is unknown

-Unknown stops are considered to be Plaforms for the extraction.
+A special type `UnknownStop` is applied when no decision can be made between `StopPosition` or `Platform`.